Sxlarz35/Sxlarz35/README.md

 -  🎨 Graphic Designer

--  📚 Learning how to program on JS & Python
+-  📚 Learning how to program on Python

 ### 🤖 Bots